 |U.S. Gov. Agencies and Instrumentalities||80%|

 |Depository Certificates of Deposit||40%|

 |Commercial Paper (max 5% by issuer)||20%|

 |Corporate Bonds (max 3% per issuer)||20%|

 VII.
 Policy Certification

 A written copy of this Policy shall be presented to any business organization that seeks to engage in an investment transaction with the College District.
-The Qualified Representative (as defined in the Act) of the business organization shall certify in a written instrument, in language acceptable to both parties, indicating that the Qualified Representative has:
+Business organizations as defined by the Act include only local government investment pools or discretionary investment advisers.
+The business organization shall certify in a written instrument, in language acceptable to both parties, indicating that the organization has: